 US Customs and Border Protection (USCBP) is responsible for ensuring that exports comply with US regulations at the border.
 To meet USCBP requirements, you need to submit the US title at least 72 hours prior to exporting through the appropriate border crossing.
 It’s important to note that different border crossings have different submission requirements.
 For example, if you’re exporting through Blaine, WA, you’ll need to email a worksheet, a copy of the title, and the bill of sale to them.
 On the other hand, if you’re exporting through Port Huron, MI, you’ll only need to email them the VIN number and vehicle description.

-In addition to the title submission requirement, U.S. Census Bureau (Census) published new export reporting requirements under the Foreign Trade Regulations (FTR) in the Federal Register that become effective April 5, 2014.
-Specifically, Census is requiring mandatory filing of export information through the Automated Export System (AES).
-Once filed, a Census ITN number is issued and this number needs to be presented to USCBP at the port of export.
+In addition to submitting the title, the U.S. Census Bureau has introduced new export reporting requirements under the Foreign Trade Regulations, effective April 5, 2014.
+This means that you must file export information through the Automated Export System (AES) and obtain a Census ITN number.
+This number must be presented to USCBP at the port of export.

-Once USCBP is satisfied that you have complied with the export procedures, they will stamp your title (don’t forget you need to arrive with the original title) and you are on your way to deal with the Canadian bureaucracy.
+Once USCBP is satisfied that you have met all the export procedures, they will stamp your title (remember to bring the original title).
+Then, you can proceed with dealing with the Canadian bureaucracy.

 Transport Canada, through the Registrar of Imported Vehicles (RIV), is responsible for determining whether vehicles can be imported into Canada.
 To find out if your motorcycle is eligible for import, you should review RIV’s admissibility list before importing it.
 If your motorcycle is not admissible, it will not be allowed into Canada.
 We recommend you check RIV’s list here.